feltcute/ModdingDocsMGD/Doc/Reference/Asset/ImageLayers.rst

 **AnimateImageLayer**
 ---------------------
-Can ovveride a specific layer of a character to do frame by frame animation on a loop, primarily for CG usage.
+Can override a specific layer of a character to do frame by frame animation on a loop, primarily for CG usage.
-It currently supports up to 3 seperate layers to be animated.
+Up to 3 separate layers can be animated.
 Check Aiko's titfuck scene in BedMimic.json for an example of this in use.

 .. code-block:: javascript